Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction

-- Understanding the necessity of business models
+- The importance of business models

-- Developing modeling competencies
+- Essential modeling skills

 Defining the Scope of Modeling

-- Understanding what constitutes a business model
+- Understanding what constitutes a business model.

 - Differentiating between textual and diagrammatic components